getlantern/lantern/SPECS.md

 ### Questions / Comments

-* does cometd allow sub-channels under `/sync`?

 * implement delete field via comet update? (see above)

-* necessary to send revision number in each comet message? à la:

-    > The `revision` field allows the frontend to ensure it's always merging in up-to-date state.
-It remembers the highest revision it's seen and ignores messages with a lower revision number.

-    Would need to maintain separate revision for each channel because they're async

 * should frontend refuse to connect to backend reporting incompatible version of update protocol?